What is vestibulodynia?

 Women who suffer from vestibulodynia may have done so for months or years.
 Treatment can be difficult and dedication by the patient and therapist is required in order to overcome the physical and psychological impact the disorder can have on daily life.

 In some patients symptoms settle by themselves, although it may take months or sometimes years to do so.
-The most successful measures appear to be:
+Treatments reported to help some women with localised vestibulodynia are listed.

-Local anaesthetic creams may provide temporary relief e.g. to allow intercourse.
+- Local anaesthetic creams may provide temporary relief to allow intercourse or sleep.

 - Avoid contact with the affected area for several weeks.